 Q: What cleaning products should I use for kitchen deep cleaning?

 A: You should use non-toxic, food-safe, and eco-friendly cleaning products such as baking soda, vinegar, lemon juice, and natural dish soap.
 Avoid using harsh chemicals that may damage surfaces and appliances.
+Different cleaning agents have different uses on various surfaces.

 Q: How long does it take to deep clean a kitchen?